Skip to content

 • When you select a row configuration, the Row Properties settings appear for further customization for row background colors, images, and custom column sizes.

 2. Select the Content panel.
-Drag & drop the desired content tiles to the row components.
+Drag and drop your desired content tiles to the row components.

 • You can further refine the tile by selecting the tile and adjusting the fields in Content Properties and Block Options.
 This includes editing letter spacing, padding, line height, and more.